krisedtemakatt/programvarutesting/README.md

 - [ ] Verify that the login page works on Microsoft Edge.
 - [ ] Verify that the login page works on Safari.
 - [ ] Verify that the login page works on Firefox.
-- [ ] Verify that the login page works on a smart phone.
+- [ ] Verify that the login page works on a smartphone.

-nån människa hade fel,
-alla människor hade fel
-inga människor hade fel